 Calumet Stewardship Initiative: a coalition of more than 40 large and small civic, cultural and environmental organizations serving the Calumet Region, that protects and manages healthy natural areas, engages children and adults in environmental education, and encourages smart, sustainable economic growth in the region.

-Ecological restoration is an important component of our community-based conservation efforts in Calumet.
-ECCo and our Calumet partners offer educational workshops and monthly volunteer restoration “workdays” at natural areas throughout the region.
+Ecological restoration is an important component of our community-based conservation efforts in Calumet. the Science Action Center and our Calumet partners offer educational workshops and monthly volunteer restoration “workdays” at natural areas throughout the region.
 To get involved, vist our Volunteer Stewardship Page.

 Important Past Projects

 Rapid biological inventories are a foundation of our approach to conservation.
 The 2002 Calumet BioBlitz yielded over 2,200 species in just 24 hours.

 In 2001, the Museum’s Center for Cultural Understanding and Change conducted ethnographic research in communities in the Calumet region.
 Check out Journey Through Calumet to learn about the social assets of the Calumet region.

 …there is nowhere in Chicago Wilderness where there is greater opportunity [than Calumet] to deeply engage people with nature in ways that are sustainable over the long term.